Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Abstract

 \section{Abstract}

 Modern scientific instruments produce vast amounts of data, which can overwhelm the processing ability of computer systems.
-Lossy compression of data is an intriguing solution, but comes with its own dangers, such as potential signal loss, and the need for careful parameter optimization.
-In this work, we focus on a setting where this problem is especially acute---compressive sensing frameworks for radio astronomy---and ask: Can the precision of the data representation be lowered for \emph{all} inputs, with both recovery guarantees and practical performance?

-Our first contribution is a theoretical analysis of the Iterative Hard Thresholding (IHT) algorithm when all input data, that is, the measurement matrix and the observation, are quantized aggressively to as little as 2 bits per value.
-Under reasonable constraints, we show that there exists a variant of low precision IHT that can still provide recovery guarantees.
-The second contribution is an analysis of our general quantized framework tailored to radio astronomy, showing that its conditions are satisfied in this case.
-We evaluate our approach using CPU and FPGA implementations, and show that it can achieve up to 9.19$\times$ speed up with negligible loss of recovery quality, on real telescope data.
+Lossy compression of data is an intriguing solution, but comes with its own drawbacks, such as potential signal loss, and the need for careful optimization of the compression ratio.
+In this work, we focus on a setting where this problem is especially acute: compressive sensing frameworks for interferometry and medical imaging.
+We ask the following question: can the precision of the data representation be lowered for all inputs, with recovery guarantees and practical performance?
+Our first contribution is a theoretical analysis of the normalized Iterative Hard Thresholding (IHT) algorithm when all input data, meaning both the measurement matrix and the observation vector are quantized aggressively.
+We present a variant of low precision normalized {IHT} that, under mild conditions, can still provide recovery guarantees.
+The second contribution is the application of our quantization framework to radio astronomy and magnetic resonance imaging.
+We show that lowering the precision of the data can significantly accelerate image recovery.
+We evaluate our approach on telescope data and samples of brain images using CPU and FPGA implementations achieving up to a 9x speed-up with negligible loss of recovery quality.